 Unification of these areas under one umbrella encourages synergistic interactions and collaborations in both research and teaching.
-The Belle Baruch Institute for Marine and Coastal Sciences, and the Earth Sciences and Resources Institute are housed within the SEOE, and provide unique facilities and resources.
+The Belle Baruch Institute for Marine and Coastal Sciences is also housed within the SEOE, and provides unique facilities and resources.

 Structure and Impact